rsispal/react-json-schema-form-poc/src/components/QuestionForm/formik-v2/Notes.md

 REFINEMENTS

-- Phase out using .name, remove id and make name the id
+- [ ] Ensure all question logic runs from `id` and not `name`
-- Remove independent property from schema
+- [x] Remove independent property from schema
-- Remove exclude property from schema
+- [x] Remove exclude property from schema
-- Refactor schemaversion schema properties into an enclosing version object.
+- [ ] Refactor schemaversion schema properties into an enclosing version object.
 Also add revisionDate and revisionNotes
-- Question warnings: Change the `question` property in the warning transition to `warningQuestionId`
+- [ ] Question warnings: Change the `question` property in the warning transition to `warningQuestionId`
-- Ensure all question logic runs from `id` and not `name`.
-Phase out `name` with `description`